mighty-gerbils/gerbil/doc/tutorial/lang.md

-# Custom Languags in Gerbil
+# Custom Languages in Gerbil

 Here we explore language extensibility in Gerbil by definition of custom preludes.